GISerDaiShaoqing/Awesome_COVID-19/README.md

 |---|---|
 |E-mail|dsq1993qingge@163.com|

-A curated list of awesome jouranl, papers, code, data, tools, visualization, helpful projects, linksabout COVID-19 correlated reseaches.
+A curated list of awesome jouranl, papers, code, data, tools, visualization, helpful projects, links about COVID-19 correlated reseaches.
 Now I build the website for it.
 You could click the url and explore all the resources I collected.

 [Awesome COVID-19](http://covid19.gisersqdai.top/en-us/index.html)